 (4) The dental plan organization can no longer be expected to meet its obligations to enrollees;

 (5) The dental plan organization, or any authorized person on its behalf, has advertised or merchandised its services in an untrue or misleading manner;

 (6) The dental plan organization has failed to comply with this chapter or any rules and regulations promulgated thereunder.

-(b) When the Commissioner has cause to believe that grounds for the suspension or revocation of a certificate of authority exist, he/she shall notify the dental plan organization in writing, specifically stating the grounds for suspension or revocation.
+(b) When the Commissioner has cause to believe that grounds for the suspension or revocation of a certificate of authority exist, he or she shall notify the dental plan organization in writing, specifically stating the grounds for suspension or revocation.
 A hearing on the matter shall be granted by the Commissioner within 20 days after a request in writing by the dental plan organization.
-After the hearing, or upon failure of the dental plan organization to appear at the hearing, the Commissioner shall take action on his/her findings.
+After the hearing, or upon failure of the dental plan organization to appear at the hearing, the Commissioner shall take action on his or her findings.